 We also report in accordance with the requirements of Clauses 2(1)(d) and 2(1)(e) of Schedule 1 of the Order.
-In relation to our audit of the financial statements and supplementary information (excluding the supplementary information relating to capital adequacy and regulatory liquidity requirements disclosed on pages 24 to 31 inclusive (excluding section 2.3 - Reconciliation of mortgage related accounts on page 27) and in Note 39) for the year ended 31 December 2020:
+In relation to our audit of the financial statements and supplementary information (excluding the supplementary information relating to capital adequacy and regulatory liquidity requirements disclosed on pages 25 to 32 inclusive (excluding section 2.3 - Reconciliation of mortgage related accounts on page 28) and in Note 39 of Appendix 1) for the year ended 31 December 2021:

-- (i) we have obtained all the information and explanations that we have required; and - (ii) in our opinion, proper accounting records have been kept by the Bank as far as appears from an examination of those records.
+(i) we have obtained all the information and explanations that we have required; and

+(ii) in our opinion, proper accounting records have been kept by the Bank as far as appears from an examination of those records.